Here is the listing of C# programming examples on Events.

 A predicate delegate is a delegate which is a boolean function that returns true or false and takes a generic type as an argument.
 Radio buttons are used to select just one option from a set of alternatives.
-The following programs illustrates Predicates and Actions, creates a Progress Bar Control, creates Input Box and displays the text and creates a Radio Button and demonstrates its use.
+The C# programs in this section illustrates Predicates and Actions, creates a Progress Bar Control, creates Input Box and displays the text and creates a Radio Button and demonstrates its use.

 C# Program to Illustrate Predicate